 After reaching the strip of land in the middle of sea, designate a spot to lay out on the sand before taking a dip into the beautiful sea.
 The powdery sand, turquoise hue of the water, and the mild sunshine makes for the a great day, even more laid back than a perfect beach day in Negril!
 Party boats are not an irregular occurrence here, providing flowing upbeat music and acting as a preview of our fun-loving lifestyle.
 With a boat returning approximately every half hour before dusk, we made a return trip to Port Royal to enjoy dinner from the renowned Gloria’s Seafood restaurant.

 Gloria’s Seafood Restaurant

 We learned that there’s a weekly river rendezvous by people of the community on Sundays, where residents enjoy a swim with drinks and music.
-The main attraction was diving off into the narrow space by the waterfall from different heights; only 1 of us from the group had the courage to take the leap (hint: not me).
+The main attraction is diving narrowly off by the waterfall into the river from different heights; only 1 of us from the group had the courage to take the leap (hint: not me).

 Crystal Edge Restaurant

-Tracks & Records
+Usain Bolt’s Tracks & Records

-- Downtown Kingston
+- Visit Downtown Kingston

 Maybe another time, but I was glad to play the role of a tour guide to first-time visitors to this beautiful country.
 The adjective that I heard most describing their Kingston experience was “beautiful”, and that’s all I could ask for.
-Hope I made their short visit more enjoyable than expected and that they’d be able to see more another time.
+Hope I made their short visit more enjoyable than expected, and that they’d be able to see more another time.